 With more and more journals adopting electronic peer review, we’ve also seen an increase in ethical concerns surrounding peer review.
-Here we look at some of the key issues and what editors should be aware of.
+Here we look at the ethics of peer review, including some of the key issues and what editors should be aware of.

 One of the most high-profile ethical issues is the increase in cases of ‘fake reviewers’.
 This is where authors suggest seemingly legitimate academic reviewers, but the email addresses that accompany the suggestions are not controlled by the person named.
 Instead, the email address is controlled either by a biased close associate of the author, or the author of the manuscript themselves, posing as a qualified reviewer.

 As a responsible publisher, Taylor & Francis has taken the decision to safeguard the integrity of our peer review by removing the ‘Preferred reviewers’ function from our ScholarOne Manuscripts and Editorial Manager sites.
 This means that during the author submission process, contributors are no longer asked to suggest the names and contact details of possible reviewers.
 See here for more information on this.

 Editors have a responsibility to ensure that they and their journals are following the latest guidance on maintaining peer review integrity.
 To that end, editors should follow the points below.

 - State the types of peer review offered – journals should have clearly defined policies on the type(s) of peer review they use.

 - State whether an article has been peer reviewed – journals should make it clear to readers whether peer review varies between types of article.
 For example, if editorials and letters are not peer reviewed, but original articles and reviews always are.

 Journals should also be clear if they operate a triage process.
 This is where submissions that are out of scope or otherwise inappropriate may be rejected or returned to the author without external peer review.